 At times, a faculty member may desire to have a guest expert access a Blackboard course to participate in discussion or to share resources.
 TAs may also be added to a course and afforded access to faculty member-level features of the course.
-In addition, faculty may want to view a course from a student's perspective and can request a pseudo-student account to be added to the Blackboard course.

 Once a faculty member requests a scheduled section, registered students will automatically be added to Blackboard courses; updates to the roster will appear daily and will be synchronized with Records and Registration data.